programming-notes/active-record-intro-editing-tables-challenge/README.md

   end
 end
 ```

-*Figure 2.*  Migration for removing the `weight` column from the `dogs` table.
+*Figure 2.*  Migration for removing the weight column from the dogs table.

-In this challenge, we'll write new migration files to make the changes that we want.
-For example, one file we might create could be `20140904103700_remove_weight_from_dogs.rb` that contains the code shown in Figure 2.
+In this challenge, we'll write a series of new migration files to bring our database up-to-date with our new design.
+It is advisable to write one migration for each change that we want to make to our database.
+For example, we might create one migration to remove the weight column from the dogs table (see Figure 2).

 ## Releases